atu-se/atu.innomadic.com/courses/ase/index.md

 # Week 8
 * Announcement:  [Project](project.md)
 * Note:  everyone (or a representative from each team) should register an account with [Python Anywhere](https://www.pythonanywhere.com/) to use for testing their project.
+* [Here are some ideas for extending your project](https://atu-se.github.io/courses/ase/projectoverflow) in the future after this course is complete.

 # Week 6
 * **Announcement: Quiz on Chapter 19 - Tuesday, February 27**